 Somalia Calendar with Holidays 2026 – Printable File

-Somalia Calendar with Holidays 2026 — In 2026, Somalia observes a structured mixture of national and religious holidays, marked by about 8 official days throughout the year.
-The calendar begins on Thursday, January 1 on the day of the New Year, except in Somaliland, a nationwide recognition.
-Isra and Miraj, who remembered the origin of Prophet Muhammad, are celebrated on Friday, 16 January.
-In March, Ramadan begins around the 18th, followed by Eid al-Fitr on Friday, March 20.
-The regional observation continued over the weekend.
+Somalia Calendar with Holidays 2026 Somalia enjoys a systematic mix of national and religious holidays, which are characterized by approximately 8 official holidays every year.
+The day of the New Year is on Thursday, January 1, and this is the first day of the calendar, with the exception of Somaliland, a countrywide acknowledgement.
+Isra and Miraj, which recall the birth of Prophet Muhammad, are also observed on Friday, 16 January.
+Ramadan starts in March, about the 18th, and then Eid al-Fitr is on Friday, March 20.
+The observation in the region went on throughout the weekend.

 Somalia Calendar with Holidays 2026